graphbrain/graphbrain/src/main/resources/docs/help.md

 ### Explore and navigate

+There are currently 3 main modes of exploration and navigation:

+* Simple search
+* Network of entity pages
+* Intersections

+We expect to keep adding more visualization modes to GraphBrain.

+#### Search

 Graphbrain offers a conventional search interface.
 If instead of a fact or a URL you just type a search term, for example:

     Stanley Kubrick

 GraphBrain will understand that you are searching for this term and will display a dialog containing the possible meanings of "Stanley Kubrick".
 Maybe it will just know about Stanley Kubrick the film maker.
+Clicking on that meaning will send you to the appropriate entity page.

+#### Network of entity pages

-Clicking on that meaning will send you to the related entity page.
-This page will show you how all the relevant relations between Stanley Kubrick and other entities.
+Entity pages show you how all the relevant relations between a certain entity (e.g. Stanley Kubrick) and all other connected entities.

 Simply clicking through these entities allows to explore the network of relationships.

-TBD: intersect
+#### Intersections

+It is possible to see what two entities have in common.
+This is a powerful exploration mode that can be accessed very easily, because it works in a very similar fashion to simple search.

+Try doing a simple search for "violin" and select the musical instrument.
+Then, from the violin node page search for "piano".
+This time, on top of the Search Results dialog, switch from "Simple" to "Intersect".
+Now select piano the musical instrument.
+A graph will be generated showing how the copncepts of piano and violing are connected through the concepts of "Bowed Stringed Instrument" and "Stringed Instrument".

 ### Change meanings